 Objectives.
-The objective of this session is to discuss a possible pathway for South Asian countries to achieve full decarbonization by 2050 while ensuring a just transition.
-Beyond supporting the implementation of NDCs and decarbonization goals, the focus of these pathways will also be on identification of strategies that can positively influence the attainment of economic growth and societal objectives - e.g. those linked to human health, food security, biodiversity, local environmental quality, energy access, livelihoods, and equitable sustainable development
+The objective of this session is to discuss a possible pathway for South Asian countries to achieve carbon neutrality by 2050 while ensuring a just transition.
+Beyond supporting the implementation of NDCs and decarbonization goals, the focus of these pathways will also be on identification of short, medium and long-term strategies that can positively influence the attainment of economic growth and societal objectives - e.g. those linked to human health, food security, biodiversity, local environmental quality, energy access, livelihoods, and equitable sustainable development.